Tharon-C/CSS-in-Components/PITCHME.md

 ---

-All of these methodologies use namespacing and single selectors to avoid the issues with the cascade and specificity.
+All of these methodologies avoid dealing with the cascade and specificity.

+---

+Many have adopted the notion of a component.
+Rather than look at the page they look at all of the reusable pieces that make up the page and style them as isolated units with single class names.
 ```html
 <style>
     .widgitScope {